nixswinner/mobitechads_android_sample/README.md

   ```
   MobiAdBanner bannerAd = findViewById(R.id.bannerAd);
   ```
-  2.Load ads - specify ads category_id and pass the activity context
+  2.Load ads - specify ads category_id and pass the activity context applicationId - found at
   ```
-  bannerAd.getBannerAds(this,
-                "1");
+  bannerAd.getBannerAds(this,"applicationId","1");
   ```
   3.Auto Refresh banner - pass refresh rate (in minutes ) as an integer
   ```
-   bannerAd3.getBannerAds(this,
-                "1", 1); //refresh after 1 minute
+   bannerAd3.getBannerAds(this, "1", 1); //refresh after 1 minute
   ```

   # Add Intertistial ad.

-  Add the following code snippet on the activity logic It takes 2 parameters - context and ads category_id - string
+  Add the following code snippet on the activity logic It takes 3 parameters - context and ads category_id - string and your developer app id {get one at https://ads.mobitechads.com } - signup and create your app
   ```
-   MobitechAds.getIntertistialAd(
-                MainActivity.this,
-                "1");
+   MobitechAds.getIntertistialAd(MainActivity.this,"applicationId","1");
   ```